Are you thinking about moving your RRSP, TFSA, RESP, or RRIF from one bank to another?

 - Social Insurance Number

 - Account or policy number of the existing account

 - Transfer type – in cash or in-kind

 - Type of assets in holding – GICs, mutual funds, etc.

 - Authorization for the transfer – signature and date

-Transfer fees charged by the financial institution transferring your account vary – up to $135 plus tax in 2019.
-Transfer-out fees for RBC, TD, BMO, CIBC and Tangerine are as follows:
+Transfer fees charged by the financial institution transferring your account vary – up to $150 plus tax in 2022.
+The maximum Transfer-out fees (for the full account) for RBC, TD, BMO, CIBC, and Tangerine are as follows: